HenrikThi/patientDataFrontEnd/README.md

 The app is hosted on [Heroku](https://patient-data-frontend.herokuapp.com/).

-Currently, I am doing my Masters Thesis at the [Department of Biomedical Informatics, University of Utah](https://medicine.utah.edu/dbmi/) and there was not enough time to add additional features or a more detailed documentation.
+Currently, I am doing my Masters Thesis at the [Department of Biomedical Informatics, University of Utah](https://medicine.utah.edu/dbmi/) and there is not enough time to add additional features or a more detailed documentation.
 I hope it is still sufficient.

 ## Development server